rmarzahn/rmarzahn.github.io/README.md

 | Government <br> measures  | -                           | Combination of unemployment <br> increase per industry and <br> government measures | - | -            |
 | Regional <br> differences | -                           | -                           | Relative unemployment <br> increase per industry | Summed monthly cases <br> per federal state |

+Having prepared the datasets separately, they were combined to an integrated database containing different attribute types:
+- Nominal data: Industry, Region
+- Metric data: Datetime, COVID-19 Cases, Unemployment Numbers (absolute + relative)

+## Visual encoding / interaction design
+Defining a suitable visualization, an explanatory data analysis and considerations about different visualization types were processed.
+To answer the question concerning the labour market effects, a map was considered as the best choice.
+Due to the geographic approach, the federal perspective can be included easier compared to, for instance, multiple line charts.
+The colour of a region shows how much it has been affected by unemployment change.
+To also include a time-related view and details on the development of unemployment, sparklines next to the map provide information of the development over time.

+It becomes clear that there are large regional differences.
+To find an explanation for these differences, the second visualisation investigates industries in Germany on a national level from an industrial perspective.
+It shows the size of an industry measured by the amount of jobs subject to social insurance contributions.
+Due to the number of industries and against the background of higher clarity, a horizontal bar chart was chosen over a vertical one.
+This visualization motivates to have a closer look at the increase in unemployment per industry over time in relation to the industry size.
+In order to interpret the different trends, the user can choose between different government measures which are displayed as a time interval in the line chart.
+Also, an industry can be chosen by clicking on the bar or the line in the diagram which makes it easier to look at one industry in particular.
+As a consequence the two charts are combined by interactive selection and conditioning.
+That is why a multiple line chart was a suitable solution weighted against small multiples.
+This visualisation makes clear that, in addition to regional differences, the sectors are also affected to varying degrees.

+The third visualisation combines the findings of the first two and shows the development of unemployment per region and per sector.
+Regarding regional differences, a map and a heatmap visualization was weighed against each other.
+For the given purpose, a heatmap gave a better overview perspective by giving the user the possibility to see all regions, industries, and the average increase in unemployment per industry in one visualization.
+The darker a field in the heat map is, the higher was the increase in unemployment.
+To provide a possible explanation, again an interactive tool is included.
+The user can click on the different fields of the heat map in order to see the development of unemployment per region and industry over time as a simple line chart.
+Against the background of the influence of the COVID-19 pandemic, a bar chart showing the federal COVID-19 cases is overlaid to give an idea of how these case numbers have affected the increase in unemployment.

+Concerning the choice of colors, a category wise scale was chosen over a continuous scale.
+By this means, a clearer and more significant statement can be shown and it is easier to see and distinguish differences.
+The color scheme was chosen because it starts at a defined zero and gets more intense as unemployment increases.
+Therefore, the viewer intuitively catches an eye on industries and regions that were affected most.
+Moreover, the bluish color is decent and neutral and, therefore, not distracting or unpleasant to look at.

+## Algorithm design
+To make sure that the computational complexity is appropriately, redundant and not required data was deleted in the data preparation process.
+Additionally, the extent of data was reduced by aggregating daily to monthly data and filtering for the regarded time frame of the COVID-19 pandemic.

+Nonetheless, the practical implementation shows minor bottlenecks.
+To classify the values for the color scale, a loop over the whole data frame was used.
+With regard to the little amount of rows this was a reasonable solution but would cause performance problems with a greater amount of rows.
+This problem could easily be fixed by working with the pandas .loc function instead of a loop.
+Furthermore, the use of GeoJSON data to display a map can cause negative effects.
+Addressing this downside, there is a trade-off between the quality of GeoJSON data and performance time which needs to be considered while implementing.

+## Possible Improvements and Limitations
+Regarding a content wise perspective, the static integration of the data could be changed to a dynamic integration.
+Thereby, the visualizations could be updated automatically over time.
+Besides that, the interactive visualizations could be equipped with a multi selection instead of single selection to enable the possibilities for direct comparisons between industries and regions.
+Considering a technical perspective, the web application itself is responsive and usable from diverse devices.
+The visualizations, however, are implemented statically, which causes displaying problems.
+Additionally, some browsers, e.g. Safari, have problems displaying the visualizations in the correct layout.
+Adding a process wise perspective, a faster determination of the topic and better focus on the bigger picture instead of getting lost in minor details could support a more fluent project process.

+## References
+Bundesagentur für Arbeit (2020a): Arbeitsmarkt nach Branchen - Deutschland (Monatszahlen), online available at: <br> https://statistik.arbeitsagentur.de/SiteGlobals/Forms/Suche/Einzelheftsuche_Formular.html?nn=20898&topic_f=tabelle-arbeitsmarkt-branchen [final call: 19th October 2020].

+Bundesagentur für Arbeit (2020b): Auswirkungen der Coronakrise auf den Arbeitsmarkt - Deutschland, West/Ost, Länder, Kreise und Agenturen für Arbeit (Monatszahlen), online available at: <br> https://statistik.arbeitsagentur.de/SiteGlobals/Forms/Suche/Einzelheftsuche_Formular.html?nn=15024&r_f=ur_Deutschland&topic_f=corona-datenset-corona [final call: 16th October 2020].

+Bundesagentur für Arbeit (2020c): Eckwerte Arbeitsmarkt, online available at: <br> https://statistik.arbeitsagentur.de/DE/Navigation/Statistiken/Interaktive-Angebote/Dashboard-Eckwerte-Arbeitsmarkt/Dashboard-Eckwerte-Arbeitsmarkt-Nav.html [final call: 21th October 2020].

+IamExpat (2020): Corona crisis: Greatest decline in German workforce since reunification, online available at:<br> https://www.iamexpat.de/career/employment-news/corona-crisis-greatest-decline-german-workforce-reunification [final call: 12th October 2020].

+Munzner, T. (2009): A Neasted Model for Visualization Design and Validation, in: IEEE Transactions on Visualization and Computer Graphics 15(6), pp. 921-928.

+Nationale Plattform für geographische Daten (NPGEO) (2020): RKI Covid19, online available at: <br> https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/dd4580c810204019a7b8eb3e0b329dd6_0/data [final call: 16th October 2020].